 As a result, it’s become a bit of a hub for Aussie expats as well as local Londoners.

 Algerian Coffee Stores

 Many Soho coffee shops have come and gone, but for well over a century, charming Algerian Coffee Stores has been supplying Londoners with their caffeine fix.

 Yep, when this iconic red Soho coffee house first opened its doors, Queen Victoria was in power.
 While Soho has changed in that time, this cafe has remained largely the same.

-In fact, you may just do a double take when you look at the prices.
-Surrounded by pricey cafes separating you from your pounds, Algerian Coffee Stores charges just £1 for an espresso.
+In fact, you may just do a double-take when you look at the prices.
+Surrounded by pricey cafes separating you from your pounds, Algerian Coffee Stores charges just £1 for espresso.
 Yes. £1.
 In London.
 In 2019.
 More remarkably, a latte will only set you back an extra 20p.

 Nothing says ‘caffeine high’ like four exclamation points.